arpanisi/UQ_Dynamics/README.md

 Currently developing the codes in Python platform and making it more user friendly

-Packages used: numpy, scipy, scikit-learn, chaospy, igraph, networkx, community
+Packages used: numpy, scipy, scikit-learn, chaospy, igraph, networkx, python-louvain

+Download the content of the folder, Navigate to the folder, and run 'python nonlinear_example.py'.